 There is no ambiance and no air conditioning, but boy, do these hawker centers make up for it in taste.
 Prices are low ($5 buys you a big meal) and choices tend to be rather vast, reflecting the polyglot populace—Indian biryani stands stand next to Western food booths and noodle stalls.
 Tourists can visit the centrally located Lau Pa Sat Festival Market and Maxwell Food Centre for an authentic taste of Asia.

 You can't miss it when you're in Kuala Lumpur—the Petronas Twin Towers rise from a central point in the metropolis, built on what used to be a racetrack and redeveloped into a modern mall-and-office complex.
 The world's tallest twin towers (1,482 feet high) are always worth a look, if only to ogle at the sheer scale of the project: The buildings loom 88 stories above Kuala Lumpur, totally dominating the skyline with a steel and glass façade designed to pay homage to Malaysia's Muslim heritage.
 The structure stands in the world's deepest-known foundations, sinking 400 feet into the ground.

-No site in Southeast Asia encapsulates the European colonial experience as purely as Vigan.
+No site in Southeast Asia encapsulates the European colonial experience as purely as Vigan in the Philippines.
 Recognized by UNESCO as a World Heritage Site, Vigan is a very well-preserved Spanish colonial town, complete with cobblestone streets and a design sensibility that fuses European colonial architecture with Asian designs appropriate to the climate.

 It's not all old buildings, though—the governor's fortress nearby features a mini-zoo with exotic animals; old calesas (horse-drawn carriages) offer rides through the Vigan streets; the Pagburnayan (burnay jar factory) will let you try your hand at making a huge traditional clay jar.